lmachens/yacg/README.md

-# Yet Another Command Guide
+# Yet Another Command Game

 **Work in progress**

-Yet Another Command Guide (YACG) is a command line like web app which displays guides to common commands for Web Developers.
+Yet Another Command Game (YACG) is a command line like web app which displays Games to common commands for Web Developers.

 Preview: https://yacg-zjkxjipipd.now.sh/